spirit-js/spirit/docs/writing-middleware.md

 ### Testing

-Notice middleware is just a closure function that then takes a input (request) and returns an (output).
+Notice middleware is just a closure function that takes a input (request) and returns an (output).

 They do not deal with with `req` or `res` either, but instead a request map or response map (which are small JSON-like objects).